section-engineering-education/engineering-education/articles/documenting-node-js-rest-api-using-swagger/index.md

 - [Documenting API paths](#documenting-api-paths)

 ### Conclusion

-Documenting an API serves vast advantages towards the usability of the API since anyone can understand and consume it.
+Documenting an API serves as an advantage towards the usability of the API, since anyone can understand and consume it.
 Swagger does the heavy lifting process in documenting a RESTful API.
 Depending on the API you are building, swagger offers vast [functionalities](https://swagger.io/docs/specification/about/).

 You can find the finalized code for this article from this [Github repository](https://github.com/mwangiKibui/node.js-rest-api-documentation).

 In case of any query, you can reach me via [Twitter](https://twitter.com/itsmkibui).

 ### References
 Feel free to ponder upon the following resources:

 - [YAML tutorial](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/)